-Pfizer has not provided any specific information on how to taper from a dosage of 50mg extended-release Pristiq, the usual recommended daily dosage.
+Pfizer has not provided any specific information on how to taper from a dosage of 25mg Pristiq, the lowest available dosage.

 They may suggest alternating dosages to taper Pristiq.
 Don't do this -- it's like playing ping-pong with your brain.

-File a complaint that there's no way to taper off Pristiq -- the range of dosages is inadequate.
+File a complaint about the difficulty of tapering off Pristiq -- the range of dosages is inadequate.

 - Also complain to the FDA 1-800-FDA-1088 Mon–Fri between 8:00 a.m. and 4:30 p.m.
 EST.